Antminer S17e Hash board Repair Guide [EN]

 1. The maintenance personnel must have certain electronic knowledge, more than one year of maintenance experience, and be proficient in QFN package soldering technology.

-2. After repairing, the computing board must be tested for more than two times and it is OK before it can pass!
+2. After repairing, the hash board must be tested for more than two times and it is OK before it can pass!

 3. Pay attention to the operation method when replacing the chip, there is no obvious deformation of the PCB board after replacing any accessories, check the replacement parts and whether there are few open circuits around them short circuit problem.